IBM/cloud-pak-deployer/README.md

 The Cloud Pak Deployer requires the desired end-state to be configured in a pre-defined directory structure.
 This structure may exist on the server that runs the utility or can be pulled from a (branch of a) Git repository.

 #### Create configuration directory structure
-Use the following directory structure; you can copy a template from the `./sample` directory in included in this repository.
+Use the following directory structure; you can copy a template from the `./sample` directory included in this repository.
 ```
 CONFIG_DIR  --> /config
                 - cpd.yaml